AYER - Recovery efforts continue in Ayer in the wake of Hurricane Sandy.

 The tree fell, bending a flag pole in its path.
 Crossman noted that it may have been the tree's time to go, since it appeared weak at the base, though cross sections of the limbs appeared to be full of life.

-Crossman said he'd lost power for 4 to 5 hours during this storm.
-Being on the Ayer/Harvard town line, Crossman said he watched power flicker on and off through the leafless trees on both Ann Lee Road in Harvard and on Littleton Road in Ayer.
+Crossman said he'd lost power for 4-5 hours during this storm.
+Being on the Ayer/Harvard town line, Crossman said he watched power flicker on and off through

 Crossman smiled as he worked, extolling the virtues of his neighbor and stating how happy he was to help out.

 UPDATE: As of 10 a.m. on Wednesday, linesmen from Detroit have arrived at the intersection of Groton Harvard Road and Oakridge Drive to take down the fallen tree, replace and fix damaged poles, and restore power.
-The hope was to restore power to at least that part of town on Wednesday.
+The hope is to restore power to at least that part of town today. - M. Arata

 Follow Mary Arata at facebook.com/mary.arata and on twitter.com/maryearata.
 'Like' Nashoba Publishing at facebook.com/NashobaPub.